86Box/docs/hardware/network.rst

 Null Driver
 -----------

-The default mode.
-Network cards will be available to the virtual machine but all packets sent by the emulated network card will be dropped by 86Box.
+Default mode.
+The selected network card will be available to the emulated machine, but any packets sent through it will be dropped.

-The virtual NIC will be in a *cable disconnected* state at machine startup.

-.. note:: In this mode connecting the cable will have no impact on the card's ability to send packets.
-Network cards that support cable detection will still be able to determine link or cable connection status.
+In this mode, the network card will default to a disconnected cable on startup; if the cable is connected through the :ref:`status bar <usage/statusbar:|network| Network>` or :ref:`Media menu <usage/menubar:Media>`, cards with link state detection support will report a connection, but packets will still be dropped.

 SLiRP
 -----